Skip to content

 Add new interface

-At this point the new interface is added to the spec but will not be attached to the running VM.
+At this point the interface and network will be added to the corresponding VMI object as well, but won't be attached to the guest.

 Migrate the VM